ghaerr/elks/README.md

 ## More information

 Questions?
 Problems?
 Patches?
-Open an issue in this project!
+Open an issue on the ELKS GitHub project!

-You can also join and email the 'Linux-8086' list at linux-8086@vger.kernel.org.